stacktape/nextjs-blog/_blog/BLOG.md

 1. Lambda environment (OpenNext)
 2. Lambda@Edge environment (OpenNext)
 3. Fargate container + HTTP API Gateway
-4. Fargate container + Application Load Balancer price
+4. Fargate container + Application Load Balancer

-> We have added the environment with `Fargate container + Application Load Balancer`, as we wanted to provide a better picture for our reader (HTTP API Gateway can easily be swapped with Application Load Balancer).
+> I have added the environment `Fargate container + Application Load Balancer` which was not previously shown in tests.
+I did it to provide a more complete picture for the reader (and HTTP API Gateway can easily be swapped with Application Load Balancer seamlessly).

-### Lambda environment price
+### 1. Lambda environment price

 Official information from AWS: